Lore Spotlight: Panacea

 For merchants of all stripes, the riches these ruins promise in Eldertech and loot pale in comparison to the natural treasures growing all around them.
 The exotic food markets of Panacea are legendary.
 All manner of rare hunted meats, hybrid herbs, candied fruits, and ultra-nutritious vegetables extracted from the dangerous forests beyond the city limits are prized in the dining halls of distant aristocrats.
 Outsiders enjoying a razortail fillet flavored with honey mango likely have little clue how many Panacean hunters and gatherers disappeared with no trace but a trail of gore for that meal to reach the table.
 The price in blood for these luxuries remains acceptable to the world at large.

 Panacea’s thousands of species of plant and animal life have also yielded all manner of cures, tonics, potions, poultices, and salves.
 The order of doctors, surgeons, and researchers distributed among the communes who make use of these resources are known as the Apothicants.
 Some of the greatest medical minds have braved man-eating plants and pit tigers, and for good reason.
-The value of preventing an outbreak of plague in one of Dema’s teeming cities like Mundi is immeasurable.
+The value of preventing an outbreak of plague in one of Dema’s teeming settlements like Deonar and Abresia is immeasurable.
 Their sergeants-at-arms will put body and mind at risk to make sure an Apothicant’s urgent work is protected.
 To study beneath them is a privilege.
 A world-class Featherfolk medic or cleric has likely spent their fair share of time swatting mosquitos while traveling between the most isolated settlements, rendering aid to no shortage of the disfigured, diseased, and damned.

 As if fated from the start, a nightmare ripped from the slumbering continent itself would ultimately spell Panacea’s doom.